TheInfiniteKind/moneydance_open/python_scripts/toolbox/install-readme.txt

 - If you want the functionality always available from the Moneydance extensions menu, choose Extension

 To install/run Extensions:
-1) Load Moneydance
+1) Launch the Moneydance application
+2) Double-click the .mxt file
-2) Drag and drop the .mxt file onto the Moneydance left side bar
+   .. or drag and drop the .mxt file onto the Moneydance left side bar
    .. or Menu>Extensions>add from file>choose <extension_name>.mxt file, then click open/install
 3) Accept the warning that the extension is unsigned / missing (this simply means that Moneydance have not signed / verified my extension).
 Click Install Extension.
 4) Once its installed, restart Moneydance.